kiramclean/notes/talks/software_for_the_internet_with_phoenix.md

 ---

-# Common Features
+# Common Challenges

+^ These are 5 key requirements of modern web apps

-- Slow requests are handled in a way that doesn't block the app for everyone else and makes sense for the current user
+1. Slow requests are handled in a way that doesn't block the app for everyone else and makes sense for the current user

+2. Multiple users can access the same data at the same time in a safe way

+3. Errors are handled in a minimally invasive way

+4. Can store the result of expensive or rate-limited requests

+5. Can run regularly scheduled background tasks

 ^ If someone has to do a big import or export, or render a complicated dashboard, or something else that's slow, the app should not be affected for other users.
 Also even for that user the UI should make sense, showing them some indication of the progress or status

-- Multiple users can access the same data at the same time in a safe way

 ^ The app has to be able to handle multiple users trying to access the same resource at a time, or even a single user sending multiple updates for the same resource at a time

-- Errors are handled in a minimally invasive way

 ^ In a way that minimizes the effect for the user and is helpful for developers

-- Can store the result of expensive or rate-limited requests

 ^ Some caching is a result of bad performance and is used to reduce the resources required to fulfill a request, but other types of caching are useful and required even in super-performant web apps.
 Say you're fetching data from an external API, you don't want all your users hitting the external API everytime someone asks for it.
 You cache the result of the external request.

-- Can run regularly scheduled background tasks

 ^ Every web app I've seen has some task it runs on a regular basis.
 Things that need to happen but it doesn't matter at precisely what time, like sending out reminder emails, updating something or deleting certain records that are in a particular state (like a 30-day soft-delete, building big reports/metrics, archiving inactive records) etc.